Aryballos

 An aryballos (Greek: ἀρύβαλλος; plural aryballoi) was a small spherical or globular flask with a narrow neck used in Ancient Greece.
 It was used to contain perfume or oil, and is often depicted in vase paintings being used by athletes during bathing.
 In these depictions, the vessel is at times attached by a strap to the athlete's wrist or hung by a strap from a peg on the wall.
 Versions of the aryballos have been found throughout Greece but some of the more preserved versions have been found within the city of Athens.

 There are two different versions of aryballoi, the Corinthian version and a version created by Attic potters.
 The Corinthian version of the aryballos has a rounded base and has one handle which reaches from the shoulder of the base to the lip.
 The version that was made by Attic potters usually is suited with two handles and has a "bell-shaped mouth".
 The Attic potter's aryballoi were produced sometime around the end of the 6th century while the Corinthian version of the aryballoi was produced up until the 5th century BC.

 Corinthian aryballos were often painted with a large array of vibrant colors including reds, purples, and greens.
 The aryballos were often decorated with ornaments such as rosettes which gave them such a unique design.
 Animals ranging from octopuses to large birds can be seen painted on the sides of aryballos.
 Other aryballoi were shaped into the form of animals (such as owls or hedgehogs) or other symbolic items such as a foot or a hand.
-The owl-shaped aryballos may have been in relation to the goddess Athena who's main animal symbol was an owl.
+The owl-shaped aryballos may have been in relation to the goddess Athena whose main animal symbol was an owl.